Did somebody say they need a low carb banana muffins recipe?! Even if you didn’t, you’re going to go BANANAS over this one!

 Pro tip: freeze them individually (not touching) on a baking sheet.
 After an hour or two, they should be frozen enough that you can pop them into a Ziploc freezer bag all together without them sticking together later when you want to grab one!
 Genius!

-When it comes to healthy banana bread, you have some serious options.
-Check out the ones below to get your creativity flowing!
+When it comes to low carb banana muffins, you have some serious options.
+Check out these ideas to get your creativity flowing!

 Low Carb Banana MuffinsPrint Recipe Pin Recipe